 Each Hand and Wrist Specialist at Tidewater Orthopaedics Treats Patients from Hampton, Williamsburg, Newport News, and the Surrounding VA Areas

 Why consult with a hand and wrist specialist?
 At Tidewater Orthopaedics, we understand that many of our colleagues in various branches of medicine can diagnose and treat hand and wrist conditions and injuries.
 However, with recent advances in medicine and technology, it has become increasingly important for physicians to study, train, and practice in specialized medical fields in order to provide the best possible patient care.
 We believe this is particularly pertinent with respect to the hand and wrist – a complex and intricate structure.
-The requisite level of specialization is available to patients from Hampton, Newport News, Williamsburg, and other nearby Virginia areas from the board-certified hand surgeons at Tidewater Orthopaedics – “The Specialist Group” on the Peninsula.
+The requisite level of specialization is available to patients from Hampton, Newport News, Williamsburg, and other nearby Virginia areas from the board-certified (American Board of Orthopaedic Surgery) hand surgeons at Tidewater Orthopaedics – “The Specialist Group” on the Peninsula.

 To become an orthopaedic hand surgeon, a candidate must first complete a residency in either general, orthopaedic, or plastic surgery, and qualify for and pass the respective certifying specialty exam.
 The candidate must then complete a hand surgery fellowship, which involves an additional year of specialized training that provides in-depth, hands-on experience in all aspects of diagnosing and treating hand and wrist conditions.
 Finally, a hand surgeon may choose to take another rigorous examination to receive a certification of added qualification (CAQ) in hand surgery.